Presented for sale by Phil Barber, Post Office Box 8694, Boston, Mass. 02114-0036 Telephone (617) 492-4653

 The result was titled The Byble in Englyshe of the largest and greatest volume...by commaundement of oure moost redoubted prynce and soueraygne Lorde, Kynge Henry the viii supreme head of this his churche and realme of England...This translation departs from the Germanic idioms derived from Luther and uses more Latin-based phrases, foreshadowing the Authorised translation of 1611.
 This work is also known as "Cromwell's Bible", as Coverdale worked under his direct patronage, or as "Cranmer's Bible" although the Archbishop is thought not to have been involved in the work apart from contributing his Prologue, which first appeared in the April, 1540 edition.

-We are proud to be able to offer very fine condition specimens of this very important and quite rarely offered early English Bible.
+We are proud to be able to offer specimens of this very important and quite rarely offered early English Bible.
 Printed in an unusually large Black Letter type, the leaves are as visually inspiring as their content, which is in the charming idiom of sixteenth century old English.
-The leaves are large folio size, 10" x 14½", double columns of English language text in large Black Letter type.
-These leaves from the Seventh Impression, printed December, 1541 and are referenced in Herbert, The English Bible, as no. 63.
-A typical leaf is shown to the Right; click on it to enlarge for more detailed viewing.
+The leaves are large folio size with double columns of English language text in large Black Letter type.

 Leaves from the Magnificent "Bishops' Bible"